 Having sex before your expected ovulation can help account for any variation in when you ovulate.
 Sperm can also live in the body for several days — having some already in action can help increase your likelihood of conceiving.

-Once you ovulate, there are only 12 to 24 hours for your egg to meet the sperm (source).
+Once you ovulate, there are only 12 to 24 hours for your egg to meet the sperm (11).
 If you know when you’ll be ovulating, you can have sex before ovulation.
 This can help ensure some of the slow-moving sperm will get to the egg on time.

 If the sperm reach their final destination when you aren’t fertile, they won’t hang around.
 Have sex after ovulation to increase the odds for some of those fast-moving sperm to meet up with your egg.

 Don’t forget to enjoy the process as you go along this wild ride.
 Stress doesn’t help with fertility so avoid the robot sex if at all possible.
+Orgasms improve the likelihood that sperm will successfully journey to your egg (12).

 5. Lie in Bed After Sex

 To help the sperm make their way to your egg, you can try staying in bed after you have intercourse.
 Standing and walking both allow gravity to work against you.
-Remaining in a neutral position in bed can give sperm a better chance of reaching your egg (source).
+Remaining in a neutral position in bed can give sperm a better chance of reaching your egg (13).

 I used this trick with my pregnancies.
 Was it the deciding factor that allowed me to get pregnant?
 I don’t know, but it certainly didn’t hurt!